tuchk4/bivrost/docs/recipes/prepare-process.md

 # Prepare request and process response

-Process request is very useful for response transformation to more usable format according to current application.
+Response processing in some cases are important to get more usable format according to current application.

 For example - auto add users avatars using http://placehold.it service.

 ```js
 class UsersDataSource extends DataSource {